gauravjot/gauravjot.com/blog/deploy_django_api_with_uwsgi_on_ubuntu.md

 Although, we are done with what we set out to achieve at start of this article, we can go one step further and install SSL certificates from Let's Encrypt.

-Follow installation isntructions for certbot: https://certbot.eff.org/
+Follow installation instructions for Certbot: https://certbot.eff.org/

-Make sure that you have firewall rule enabled to _tcp/80_ and _tcp/443_ if you can reach to your server from internet.
+Make sure that you have firewall rule enabled to _tcp/80_ and _tcp/443_ if you cannot reach to your server from internet.

-To install a certificate, run this command and follow the instructions.
+To install a certificate, run this command and follow the instructions in terminal.

 ```bash
 sudo certbot --nginx